rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 More cars for the same amount of time!

 If your problem can be solved like the first case, you are in the luck.
-You just need more CPU's (or cores) to do the work.
+You just need more CPUs (or cores) to do the work.
 This is called "Embarrasingly Parallel (EP)" problem.
 It is the easiest problem to parallelize.
 In the second case, the most important thing to consider is the indepedence of a step